Santos Colón: Death

 In the early morning hours of February 20, 1998, he went to the recording studio More Audio Productions to bring his voice to two boleros in duet with the singer Carmen Delia Dipiní.
 But, just before preparing to carry out this task, he felt a strong stomach pain when asked to sing.
 However, instead of going to a doctor, he chose to return to his home in Laguna Gardens neighborhood in Carolina, where the pain turned acute.
-The next morning, February 21, 1998, he suffered a stroke, so he was transferred to the Carolina Regional Hospital.
+The next morning, February 21, 1998, he suffered a stroke, so he was transferred to the Dr. Federico Trilla Regional Hospital in Carolina.
 Shortly after his arrival, he fell into a deep coma.
 He died that night.

 Doctors discovered he was suffering from prostate cancer and that this condition was in a very advanced stage.
 Santitos never complained or received treatment to combat the illness.
 Five days before, on February 15, 1998, he had recorded his participation in the program "Voices in function," the singer Lou Briel animated and produced in WIPR / Channel 6 and which was broadcast a week after his death.
 The next day, on February 17, 1998, he made his last performance, which was in "El Show de Raymond Arrieta", in WAPA TV / Channel 4.
 A significant detail presentation occurred during the second season could be a warning of his impending end: while playing one of his hits, "hours and minutes" - bolero of Antonio Jose "Pepe" Quirós who vocalized hundreds of times over 30 years - he forgot the lyrics for a moment.
 Although his seniority allowed him to overcome the situation without much difficulty, it was the first time in more than six decades of artistic career.